HugoGsilva/Ant-Empire-AI-Hunter/datasets/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 55 images.
+The dataset includes 205 images.
 Enemy are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)

-No image augmentation techniques were applied.
+The following augmentation was applied to create 3 versions of each source image:
+* 50% probability of horizontal flip
+* Random brigthness adjustment of between -15 and +15 percent